 To submit an application, please provide the following in order:

-The cover letter must identify any overlap with other sources of support including other pilots at UK and other grants for which you have applied.
+You must identify in a cover letter any overlap with other sources of support including other pilots at UK and other grants for which you have applied.

-The Research Proposal should follow standard NIH format, with specific aims, background/significance, preliminary data, and experimental approach.
+The Research Proposal should follow standard NIH format, with specific aims, background/significance, preliminary data (if any) and experimental approach.

-Combine all pieces of the application into a single PDF file.
-Do not use password protection, encryption, digital signature and/or digital certification in the PDF file.
-The file should be named “Your Name”-Pilot.PDF and emailed to the COBRE program administrative coordinator, Mark Schwarcz.
+Combine all pieces of the application into a single WORD file.
+Do not use password protection, encryption, digital signature and/or digital certification in the WORD file.
+The file should be named “Your Name”-Pilot.Doc and emailed to the COBRE program administrative coordinator, Mark Schwarcz.